mzuniga58/Tense/README.md

 - *tablename* - the name of the database table
 - *schema* - the database schema
-- *dbType* - a string representing the database technology used to house the databaes.
+- *dbType* - a string representing the database technology used to house the database.
 The three valid values are: "SQLSERVER", "POSTGRESQL" and "MYSQL"

 Placed before the class definition of entity models to describe the database table which they represent.
 The attribute can be used to describe a class or enum.
 Only one **Table** attribute can be defined per class or enum.